Business Statistics

 The chart displays the average number of years that formal MSMEs have been operating over a given period.
 This serves as an indicator of the stability, experience, and longevity of businesses in the formal market.

-Between 2019 and 2023, formal MSMEs had an average of 8 years of operation, demonstrating fairly stable performance during this period.
-Small businesses, in particular, maintained an average of 9 years, consistent with the figure for 2022.
+Between 2019 and 2024, formal MSME operated for an average of 8 years, showing fairly stable performance over this period.
+Small enterprises, in particular, recorded an average of 8 years, lower than in 2023 (9 years).

 Survival Rate of Formal MSMEs